-This section of the Internal Transcript Guide is designed to assist the user in understanding retroactive change notations.
+This section is designed to assist the user in understanding retroactive change notations.
 Retroactive petitions are submitted to the Office of the University Registrar and are reviewed by a Grade Change Deputy, who will either approve the petition in-house, return the petition to the petitioner for more information, or forward the petition to the Academic Senate Committee on Grade Changes (the "Grade Change Committee").

 The Guidelines of the Committee may be found at the Committee Guidelines Page.
 In general, the Grade Change Deputy will approve clerical or procedural errors and limited types of retroactive adds in-house.

 The Grade Change Committee meets once per month during the academic year.
 As these meetings are scheduled, they are posted at the Committee Information Page.
 The submission deadline for each meeting is the 15th of the previous month (e.g., November 15 would be the submission deadline for the meeting in December).

 |Registration||Start of registration (pass 1, pass 2, open registration)||Day before the start of instruction|

 |Schedule Adjustment||After registration freeze ends||10-day or 20-day drop deadline|

 |Late Action||10-day or 20-day drop deadline||Last day of business before the start of first scheduled final (excluding Summer**)|

 After a student’s degree has been officially awarded his or her record is closed and no further changes may be made